Our Antivirus Solution

 We are proud to provide the ESET NOD32 Antivirus program to our partners.
-Commonly known as NOD32, this antivirus software package is made by the Slovak company ESET.
+Commonly known as NOD32, this antivirus software package is made by ESET.
 ESET NOD32 protects more than 110 million users worldwide.

 Our antivirus solution guards against all types of malware, including:

-An important part of antivirus protection is preventing computer viruses from infecting your system in the first place.
-That’s where intrusion protection comes into play.
+An important part of antivirus protection is preventing computer viruses from infecting your system.
 Intrusion protection is an important layer of security that incorporates two systems—an intrusion detection system (IDS) and an intrusion prevention system (IPS).
-The main difference between intrusion prevention vs. intrusion detection is IDS monitors your network whereas IPS controls your network.
+The main difference between intrusion prevention and intrusion detection is IDS monitors your network, whereas IPS controls it.

 Intrusion protection is particularly useful for businesses that have challenges with security patching, handling several applications, or an abundance of third-party providers with differing operating systems.
 This is because the more applications you have, the harder it is to keep security and maintenance patches up to date.

 Types of Intrusion Prevention Systems

 An intrusion prevention system uses various methods to detect malicious activity.
 Signature, anomaly, and policy-based detection are the top three methods typically used to identify a threat.